jmdaemon/emote/README.md

 - Implement file parsing with valid bbcode attributes.
 - Implement one window GUI for windows & linux with gtk & native_windows_gui

+## Features

+### To Be Implemented

+- -w --whitespace/--word|Convert text by whitespaces or whole words instead of characters
+- Tmote|Text Emotes.
+A json file of text emotes alongside short alias names.
+- Emoji|Emoticons.
+A json file (with categories) of emoji.
+- Nato.
+A json file with mappings from letters to nato phonetics.
+- Morse.
+A json file with mappings from combinations of morse to ASCII and vice versa.